TBReAI/TBReAI21-Perception/README.md

 Building the perception pipeline for Team Bath Racing Electric's 2021 autonomous racing car.
 The code for the 2019/2020 implementation of the perception pipeline, which was based on the YOLO v3-Tiny algorithm and built using C++, can be found [here](YOLOv3-Tiny-Implementation/code).

-The video below displays how the model that we built in 2019/2020 detects and classifies blue and yellow cones for the purpose of autonomous racing.
+The video below displays how our current model (i.e. the 2019/2020 implementation) detects and classifies blue and yellow cones for the purpose of autonomous racing.

 ![alt text](https://github.com/TBReAI/TBReAI21-Perception/blob/main/YOLOv3-Tiny-Implementation/images-and-video/old-detection.gif "Detection GIF")